 Even the most prepared of high school students and their parents can be surprised at the cost of applying to college.
 While they may have conducted a substantial amount of research to learn about the cost of attending college and the basics of college financial aid, few truly understand how much money is invested before the student even begins the application process.
 There is a myriad of small amounts and fees which can quickly add up and put a dent in any household budget.

-- Travel: If a student is thinking about attending a college outside of his or her hometown, there may be several trips required before the school year even begins.
-It is advisable for a student to visit a potential college campus, and he or she may be called in for an in-person interview.
-One potential bonus is that some schools will waive the application fee in consideration of an in-person visit.
+If a student is thinking about attending a college outside of their hometown, there may be several trips required before the school year even begins.
+It is advisable for a student to visit a potential college campus and they may be called in for an in-person interview.
 Once accepted, there may be some type of freshman orientation weekend, which adds even more costs.
-Then you also have to take into consideration the cost of student travel several times a year, as well as possible travel for parents’ weekends.
+Then you also have to take into consideration the cost of the student's travel several times a year, as well as possible travel for parents’ weekends.
 These can all add up and might be somewhat of a surprise if not counted into the original cost calculation.

-- Advice and Support: There are times when it’s worthwhile to pay for assistance in the college process, and times when it is a scam.
+There are times when it’s worthwhile to pay for assistance in the college process and times when it is a scam.
 You can retain the services of an advisor to help you understand the process, but this should not increase your application fees.
 Be aware of what colleges are charging, so you know what to expect.
 A college financial aid advisor can explain financial aid options for a fee, but you should never be charged to file a FAFSA.
 You should not have to pay for online scholarship searches as there are plenty of free services available.

 Parents and students should develop a budget for the college application process and agree to it before filling out any applications, so there are no financial surprises along the “getting into college” highway.